Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Because wrist sprains usually result from a fall, be careful when walking in wet or slippery conditions.
 Wrist sprains also occur during sports, such as skating, skateboarding and skiing.
 Wrist guard splints or protective tape can be used to support the wrist and prevent it from bending too far backward.

-Patients who experience wrist sprains or strains should schedule an appointment at one of Kayal Orthopaedic Center’s convenient Bergen County offices where we offer treatment including hand and wrist surgery: Franklin Lakes, Glen Rock, Westwood, Paramus and Montvale (coming in 2020).
+Patients who experience wrist sprains or strains should schedule an appointment at one of our convenient Bergen County offices where we offer treatment including hand and wrist surgery: Franklin Lakes, Glen Rock, Westwood and Paramus.
 We are also located in North Bergen, Paterson and Garfield and in Stony Point, NY.

 Symptoms of a wrist sprain may vary in intensity and location.
 The most common symptoms of a wrist sprain include: